Review by Bonnie Cehovet

 The Magical Menagerie honours the spirit of animals and has more depth than is immediately apparent on the surface.
 It is designed for spiritual guidance, self-understanding, problem-solving, and most especially divination of future trends.

-See card images from the Magical Menagerie
+See sample card images from the Magical Menagerie

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images